szczyglis-dev/py-gpt/README.md

 ## Command: Custom Commands

-With the `Custom Commands` plugin, you can integrate **PYGPT** with your operating system and scripts or applications.
+With the `Custom Commands` plugin, you can integrate **PyGPT** with your operating system and scripts or applications.
 You can define an unlimited number of custom commands and instruct GPT on when and how to execute them.
-Configuration is straightforward, and **PYGPT** includes a simple tutorial command for testing and learning how it works:
+Configuration is straightforward, and **PyGPT** includes a simple tutorial command for testing and learning how it works:

 ![v2_custom_cmd](https://github.com/szczyglis-dev/py-gpt/assets/61396542/b0d01e9b-c6f8-4e85-be56-106abec88200)